Ziosan13/DD2480_DECIDE/README.md

 ## Variables

 The DECIDE program uses 5 inputs:
-- NUMPOINTS : the number of planar data points on radar tracking
+- **NUMPOINTS** : the number of planar data points on radar tracking
-- POINTS : an array containing the coordinates of data points
+- **POINTS** : an array containing the coordinates of data points
-- PARAMETERS : a dictionary holding various parameters used by the program - see matrix of parameters below
+- **PARAMETERS** : a dictionary holding various parameters used by the program
+    - see matrix of parameters below
-- LCM : a 15x15 logical connector matrix which determines boolean relationships between the various conditions needed to be fulfilled - it contains values among "NOTUSED", "ANDD" and "ORR"
+- **LCM** : a 15x15 logical connector matrix which determines boolean relationships between the various conditions needed to be fulfilled
+    - it contains values among "NOTUSED", "ANDD" and "ORR"
-- PUV : a preliminary unlocking vector - it contains boolean values determining if some conditions should hold back the launch of the interceptor
+- **PUV** : a preliminary unlocking vector
+    - it contains boolean values determining if some conditions should hold back the launch of the interceptor

 Using these, a boolean signal is generated and "YES" or "NO" is printed to the standard output based on the decision.